The role of the Social Welfare Appeals Office

 While the issues that are dealt with on appeal are in the main based on legal provisions set out in the Social Welfare Consolidation Act 2005 and in the Social Welfare (Appeals) Regulations (S.I.
 No. 108 of 1998) the Social Welfare Appeals Office (SWAO) aims to deal with those issues in an informal manner.
 Therefore, while the issues that arise on appeal are of a quasi-judicial nature, the Social Welfare Appeals Office is not a court, but of course must, like all administrative bodies, observe the principles of natural justice and fair procedure.
 The Social Welfare Appeals Office aims to deliver the appeals service in a prompt, fair and courteous manner.

-It should be noted that some decisions taken by officers of the Department of Social Protection are administrative in nature and are not open to appeal to the SWAO.
+It should be noted that some decisions taken by officers of the Department of Employment Affairs and Social Protection are administrative in nature and are not open to appeal to the SWAO.
 Some examples of these include – Back to Education Allowance, Back to School Clothing and Footwear, Free Electricity Allowance, Free Travel, Free TV Licence and Exceptional/Urgent Needs Payments under the Supplementary Allowance scheme (a list is available on the Appeals website at www.socialwelfareappeals.ie).

 In 2015 Annual Report, the Chief Appeals Officer provided a brief outline of the journey of an appeal once it is registered in the SWAO.
 In the course of the past year the CAO noticed that, despite the availability of information on our website and through information leaflets, many questions arose from people who had submitted an appeal or who were considering making an appeal in relation to other aspects of the appeals procedure.
 For this reason, it was decided to set out in summary form the answers to some of those questions that arose most frequently in the course of the year.